luke wasn’t A SUPERNATURAL HEALER?

 Now if I carry out this oath, and break it not, may I gain for ever reputation among all men for my life and for my art; but if I break it and forswear myself, may the opposite befall me.[5] – Translation by W.H.S.
 Jones.

 God bless you today and everyday ever after.
-May you find health, healing, and a full lifespan by trusting in Jesus for His promises.
+May you find health, healing, and a full lifespan by trusting in the Name of Jesus for His promises.
 May He grant you forgiveness and mercy if you are unable or unwilling to repent of your sorceries at this time.
 God is patient, and with the help of the Holy Spirit, He will release you from the trap of being a patient.

 Leave a Reply